mmoskal/uf2-uno/README.md

 a reliable mass storage flashing in the 512 bytes of RAM of the ATmega.
 The UF2 repository contains some conversion tools, and recent PXT versions have `pxt hex2uf2` command.

+There's now a [blog post](https://makecode.com/blog/uf2-for-arduino-uno) up about how it works and how it came about.

 ## Building

 ```